Table of Contents

 The first step to establishing internal controls lies in defining the risks you are protecting against.
 Until your organizations fully understand how it wants to position itself, within its market industry, it will be an impossible task to set the appropriate objectives and mitigate any inherent business risks.

 Determining business objectives drives the risks your organization faces the same way.
 For example, if an organization is involved in the financial industry, the business leaders need to look at the standards and regulations that govern banks and other financial institutions to ensure they provide suitable controls.
 Ultimately, once an organization understands its objectives, it can then move forward toward defining the risks, and the development and implementation of suitable internal controls to mitigate those risks.

 There are three main categories of internal controls: preventative, detective and corrective.
 Internal controls are characteristically summed up as a series of policies and procedures or technical protections that are put in place to prevent problems and protect the assets of a business organization.

-There are also limitations to each type of internal controls to consider, making it essential to engage in ongoing reviews and monitoring of an organizations systems and networks.
+There are also limitations to each type of internal control to consider, making it essential to engage in ongoing reviews and monitoring of an organization's systems and networks.

 Compensating controls are those which provide a temporary solution to reduce risk where it may not be possible to implement a proper solution such as a Web Application Firewall instead of implementing a more complex code change.